manzitlo/IMPLEMENT-CNN-at-Kannada-MNIST/README.md

 **t-SNE or T-distributed random neighborhood embedding reduces high-dimensional datasets to low-dimensional graphs that retain a large amount of original information.
 It does this by giving each data point a location on a two-dimensional or three-dimensional map.
 This technique looks for clusters in the data to ensure that the embedding preserves meaning in the data. t-SNE reduces the dimensionality while trying to keep similar instances close and different instances separate.**

+We can also implement 3D scatter plot by using plotly like the following screenshot shows:

 ## **2. Establish the CNN model (including dropout), analyze the impact of epochs on accuracy, and ensure that the accuracy is more than 98%**